-Using the average foreign currency exchange rates from the corresponding fiscal 2013 period, our total revenues, cost of revenues and operating expenses from non-U.S. operations for fiscal 2014 would have been higher by approximately \$1.3 million, \$0.4 million and \$1.8 million, respectively.
+Using the average foreign currency exchange rates from fiscal 2013, our software revenue would have been lower by \$0.1 million, our services revenue would have been higher by \$1.4 million, our cost of sales would have been higher by \$0.4 million and our operating expenses would have been higher by \$1.8 million from non-U.S. operations for fiscal 2014.